-- The early identification of pupils with Special Educational Needs (SEND). - To make appropriate provision to overcome all barriers to learning and ensure pupils with SEND have full access to the National Curriculum.
-This will be co-ordinated by the Assistant Headteacher for Inclusion and Headteacher. - To provide an Individual Support Plan (ISP-formerly IEP) for those children currently at SEND support (previously School Action, School Action Plus or School Action Plus STAR.) - To maintain regular contact with parents/carers at all stages of support, at least termly. - To establish criteria for effective monitoring, evaluating and reviewing provision. - To provide child friendly targets which are easily understood and accessible to the child. - To work with outside agencies when the pupils' needs cannot be met by the school alone.
-Some of these services include, Educational Psychology Service, Speech and Language Therapy, Emotional Wellbeing and Mental Health Service (EWMHS) etc.
+- The early identification of pupils with Special Educational Needs (SEN). - To make appropriate provision to overcome all barriers to learning and ensure pupils with SEN have full access to the National Curriculum.
+This will be co-ordinated by the Inclusion Manager and Headteacher. - To provide an Individual Support Plan (ISP-formerly IEP) for those children currently at SEN support (previously School Action, School Action Plus or School Action Plus STAR.) - To maintain regular contact with parents/carers at all stages of support, at least termly. - To establish criteria for effective monitoring, evaluating and reviewing provision. - To provide child friendly targets which are easily understood and accessible to the child. - To work with outside agencies when the pupils' needs cannot be met by the school alone.
+Some of these services include, Educational Psychology Service, Speech and Language Therapy, Children and Adult Mental Health Service CAMHS etc.